 "Engineering Design provided the grounding of my technical understanding and instilled a level of curiosity that’s helped me start a business based on a technology I had little prior experience with.
 The ability to learn new concepts quickly has helped me lead on all areas of the business.
 Being able to collect worthwhile commercial insight, distil that into a sensible product road map and communicate it clearly to the rest of the team are all skills I developed at Bristol.
 Above all, Engineering Design teaches you how to deliver complex projects efficiently as a team which is the core challenge we now face every day."

 Matt Mew (MEng 2016)

 Huxlo aims to use technology to bring simplicity to the built environment.
-We design, manufacture and distribute architectural products.
-Our focus is on products that the customers can customise.
-Our unique digital manufacturing approach allows customisation at an affordable price by removing human elements.
+The company designs, manufactures and distributes architectural products.
+The focus is on products that customers can customise.
+A unique digital manufacturing approach allows customisation at an affordable price by removing human elements.

 Matt started Huxlo in his masters year (2016) of the Engineering Design course.
 He initially won grant funding from all three rounds of the New Enterprise Competition and later won grant funding from UnLtd, The Environment Now and School for Social Entrepreneurs.

 Huxlo has developed a modular construction product.
 Having built a strong business foundation, the company uses large computer driven machines to precisely fabricate parts.